wlfdm/3d-scanning/README.md

 ## Abstract

-The improvement in computational technology brings previously niche solutions to a wider user-base.
-As such, 3D reconstruction technologies are finding new use-cases in scientific and everyday areas where they were not present before.
+The fast evolution in computational and sensor technologies brings previously niche solutions to a wider userbase.
+As such, 3D reconstruction technologies are reaching new use-cases in scientific and everyday areas where they were not present before.
 Cost-effective and easy-to-use solutions include camera-based 3D scanning techniques, such as photogrammetry.
 This paper provides an overview of the available solutions and discusses in detail the depth-image based Real-time Appearance-based Mapping (RTAB-Map) technique as well as a smartphone-based solution that utilises ARCore, the Augmented Reality (AR) framework of Google.
-To qualitatively compare the two 3D reconstruction technologies, a simple length measurement-based method was applied with a purpose-designed measurement object.
-The captured data was then analysed by a processing algorithm.
-In addition to the measurement results, case studies are also briefly discussed, which provide an example of applicability based on the capabilities of the technologies.
-As such, the paper presents the use-case of interior surveying in an automated laboratory as well as an example for using the discussed techniques for landmark surveying.
-The major findings are that point clouds created with these technologies provide a direction and shape accurate model, but they are loaded with mesh continuity error, and the estimated scale factor also has a large standard deviation.
+To qualitatively compare the two 3D reconstruction technologies, a simple length measurement-based method was applied with a purpose-designed reference object.
+The captured data were then analysed by a processing algorithm.
+In addition to the experimental results, specific case studies are briefly discussed, evaluating the applicability based on the capabilities of the technologies.
+As such, the paper presents the use-case of interior surveying in an automated laboratory as well as an example for using the discussed techniques for landmark surveying}.
+The major findings are that point clouds created with these technologies provide a direction- and shape-accurate model, but those contain mesh continuity errors, and the estimated scale factor has a large standard deviation.
 ## Contents
 | Directory | Description |
 |---|---|